Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/README.rst

 9. Structure_v8

     -  From structure_v6a
-    -  todo increase initial conductivity (to 50, 100 and 70 was too
+    -  increase initial conductivity (to 50, 100 and 70 was too
        unstable)
     -  rch multiplier only by irrigated not irrigated bounds of multiplier 0.5-1.2